garronej/evt/docs/overview.md

 ---
-description: Comparison with the other library that address the same consern.
+Description: Comparison with the other library that addresses the same concern.
 ---

 # Overview

 ## `EventEmitter` comparison

-Let us consider this example use of `EventEmitter`:
+Let us consider this example, use of `EventEmitter`:

 ```typescript
 import { EventEmitter } from "events";